nschloe/spectro/README.md

 The quality of MP3 files is typically determined by their bitrate.
 For audio files, *128 kbps* (kilobit per second)  is considered low quality, *320 kbps* is considered high quality.
-It is of course possible to re-encode a low-quality MP3 with a higher bitrate or even a WAV file. speck can help singling out those foul eggs.
+It is of course possible to re-encode a low-quality MP3 with a higher bitrate or even a WAV file. specky can help singling out those foul eggs.

-Here is the `speck-show` output of a [sample file](https://nschloe.github.io/specky/Yamaha-V50-Ride-Pattern-120bpm.wav) (only first channel shown):
+Here is the `specky-show` output of a [sample file](https://nschloe.github.io/specky/Yamaha-V50-Ride-Pattern-120bpm.wav) (only first channel shown):